LT-IntroToAI-SY2324/a6-predictive-models-jhhansen1/part4-classification/a6_part4_writeup.md

 3. Looking at the predicted and actual results, how did the model do?
 Was there a pattern to the inputs that the model was incorrect about?

 4. Would a 34 year old Female who makes 56000 a year buy an SUV according to the model?
-Remember to scale the data before running it through the model.
+Remember to scale the data before running it through the model.She would most likely not buy the suv according to the model because when you input the data a 0 is returned meaning false